-To clean the Enfamil Cleft Palate Feeder:
+To clean the bottles:

 - The bottles are labeled disposable; however, they are reusable and can be washed. - Wash the nipple and bottle with warm soapy water, rinse and air dry. - Do not boil, microwave or place the nipple or bottle in the dishwasher.